LOAPcb/IDA-PRO-Plugins-for-Delphi-x86-Win32-x64/README.md

+The project is compiled with VS2022 and needs to support up to C++17, specifically for IDAPRO versions 8.3 and above.
 # IDAPRO Delphi Plugins

 This is a collection of IDAPRO plugins for Delphi.
 Updates will be released in the future.